Charlie Fonville: Early years

 Born in Birmingham, Alabama, he moved with his family to Decatur, Illinois at age 11.
 Prior to his senior year in high school, his family moved to Detroit.
 In 1945, following Fonville's lone track season at Detroit's Miller High School, he was named Michigan High School Track & Field Athlete of the Year for his first-place performance at the Detroit City League Meet.
 Fonville's winning effort in the shot put was five feet better than that of the state champion.
-Later that summer, Charlie Fonville and Jessie Nimmons competed in the Detroit YMCA Track Championship as a two-man team for the St. Antoine YMCA; Fonville won the 100m, 200m, high jump, and shot put.
+Later that summer, Charlie Fonville and Jessie Nimmons competed in the Detroit YMCA Track Championship as a two-man team for the St. Antoine YMCA; Fonville won the 100 m, 200 m, high jump, and shot put.
 Fonville and Nimmons won the 440 yard relay, with each of them running 220 yard legs.
 They were later disqualified for not having four runners.
-They finished in second place at the meet; their disqualification in the 440 preventing them from winning.
+They finished in second place at the meet, their disqualification in the relay preventing them from winning.

 In 1945, Fonville enrolled at the University of Michigan without a scholarship and paid his way through college with summer jobs and working in a sorority dining room.